 What is composite decking?

-Composite decking is very popular for the modern homeowner today.
-A plastic and wood combination, it has many designs which ensures a more varied design than timber decking.
-You can find out more about this material further and more as you read on.
+Composite decking is very popular for modern homeowners.
+A combination of plastic and wood, many designs ensure a more varied design than timber decking.
+You can find out more about this material further as you read on.

 What is aluminium decking?

-Less common but continuously growing in popularity is aluminium decking – a new style of outdoor flooring.
+Less common but increasingly popular is aluminium decking.
+This is a new style of outdoor flooring.
 It’s made using lightweight aluminium and is considered a more durable and eco-friendly choice because it can also be recycled.
-More details about this type of material and others can be found below.
+You can find more details about this type of material and others below.

 What decking material lasts the longest?